genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

 ```
 ## Defining a permission rule

-All permission rules are held in the file auth-permissions.xml.
+All permission rules are held in the file **auth-permissions.xml**.
 In this file, you define rules against a specific entity, and each entity is defined against a database table.

 We have a preExpression block inside our file, which is applied to all entities.
-This makes the definition isUserEnabled  available to all entities.
+This makes the definition `isUserEnabled`  available to all entities.

     <preExpression>
         <![CDATA[